United Microelectronics Corporation (UMC) Shares Down Despite Recent Market Volatility

-United Microelectronics Corporation (NYSE: UMC)’s stock price has decreased by -1.54 compared to its previous closing price of 8.44.
-However, the company has experienced a 3.10% gain in its stock price over the last five trading sessions.
+United Microelectronics Corporation (NYSE: UMC)’s stock price has decreased by -1.41 compared to its previous closing price of 8.50. but the company has seen a 0.72% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in United Microelectronics Corporation (NYSE: UMC) Right Now?

-United Microelectronics Corporation (NYSE: UMC) has a price-to-earnings ratio of 7.34x that is above its average ratio.
-Additionally, the 36-month beta value for UMC is 1.29.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+United Microelectronics Corporation (NYSE: UMC) has a higher price-to-earnings ratio of 7.40x compared to its average ratio,, and the 36-month beta value for UMC is at 1.29.

 Sponsored